-- the shareholder holds at least 10% of the equity and voting rights of the distributing company, subject to certain exceptions - the distributing company is listed on the JSE.
-As from 1 March 2014 dividends in specie are exempted - the distributing company is a controlled foreign company (CFC) and the dividends do not exceed amounts deemed to be the resident shareholder's income under the CFC rules - foreign dividends declared by one company to another company resident in the same country.
+- the shareholder holds at least 10% of the equity and voting rights of the distributing company, subject to certain exceptions - the dividend is paid to a person by a foreign company listed on the JSE and to the extent that it does not consist of a dividends in specie - the dividend is paid to a resident company by a foreign company listed on the JSE and consists of a dividends in specie - the distributing company is a controlled foreign company (CFC) and the dividends do not exceed amounts deemed to be the resident shareholder's income under the CFC rules - foreign dividends declared by one company to another company resident in the same country.

-For years of assessment commencing on or after 1 March 2017, any other taxable foreign dividends are subject to a formula whereby the maximum rate of taxation is 20% (previously 15%) subject to a reduction in terms of a double taxation agreement.
+For years of assessment commencing on or after 1 March 2017, a partial exemption applies to other taxable foreign dividends which are subject to a formula whereby the maximum rate of taxation is 20% (previously 15%) subject to a reduction in terms of a double taxation agreement.